JorjaFox/library/content/posts/recaps/csi/doctor-who.md

 ## Quotes

-**Sidle:** I understand not wanting to share the details of your personal life with your coworkers....
+**Sara:** I understand not wanting to share the details of your personal life with your coworkers....
 But you don't share the fruits of your investigative works...?